erikyao/erikyao.github.io/_posts/2016-03-30-computational-complexity-review.md

 Translating from “Complexity Theory Speak”:

 - Is $X \in \text{PSPACE}$?
-	- Can problem $ X $ be solved using polynomial space?
+	- Can problem $x$ be solved using polynomial space?
 - Is $\text{PSPACE} \subseteq P$?
 	- Can every problem solvable in polynomial space also be solved in polynomial time?
 - This is true: $P \subseteq \text{PSPACE}$